GitW1n/Web-Scrape-Wave/README.md

 ## Web Scraper
-Status: In Development

 This project is a web scraper written in Python using the BeautifulSoup library.
 It is designed to collect data from websites based on user-provided URLs.
-The project is under active development and functionality is being added gradually.

 Main features:
 Ability to enter a list of links for parsing.